liberating the world from the Twilight Zone

 Significantly, a Lynch resembling General Okto-Bar-played by Sam Spruell, who had also played the implicitly Lynch linked Jamie in THE COUNSELOR-helped Valerian and Laureline fight off the insidious Commander Arun Filitt-played by Clive Owen-and save Alpha and the surviving Mul, and, hence, CGI enhanced digifilm art, in another sympathetic nod to Lynch in a Besson film.
 Valerian and Laureline were also linked to Cronenberg and, hence, Toronto film art and artists again.
 For the final desperate work to recreate the brave new world of CGI took place in a dead red zone in the fifth elemental centre of the Alpha space station city-the eponymous city of a thousand planets-a dead red zone that evoked THE DEAD ZONE again, released the same year as TWILIGHT ZONE: THE MOVIE.
 Ethan Hawke also looked more like McDonald than the jolly intergalactic pimp he was supposed to be, reaffirming the film’s implicit link to LUCY as well as to Toronto and its film art, artists and scholars.
 And Ola Rapace’s resigned and long suffering commando, Gibson, evoked Vancouver based sly fi writer William Gibson, affirming the film’s implicit interest in Canadian writers.
 Thus, either Valerian or Laureline may have symbolized Gardevil.
 Indeed, the fact that Valerian was chosen by the Mul to save them and their brave new CGI enhanced world reminded us that the Muse had chosen Gardevil to enlighten the world about the dread allegorical Zone Wars and bring that bitter conflict to an end.

 The resemblance of Delevingne to Charlize Theron’s implicitly Gardevil linked Mavis Gary in the implicitly Wright roasting Jason Reitman film, YOUNG ADULT (2011), reaffirmed the implication that the poor ol’ Gardevil was being addressed in VALERIAN AND THE CITY OF A THOUSAND PLANETS.
 The choice of Delevingne definitely linked the film to Toronto and its film art, film artists and film scholars, for she was linked forever to the city via her role as Doctor June ‘Enchantress’ Moone in the Toronto created, allegorical, and super satirical David Ayer film, SUICIDE SQUAD (2016).
 The fact that the film was based on an allegorical work of narrative art by Pierre Christin and Jean-Claude Mezieres called VALERIAN that was like a cross between ASTERIX and BARBARELLA first appeared in the 9 November 1967 issue 420 of PILOTE also supported the implication that the film was allegorically addressing me, given that I was born in 1967.
-Implying that Besson was either roasting or supporting me with a truly fantastic and spatio-temporal navigating film that reaffirmed his commitment to CGI enhanced film art and his belief that the brave new world of CGI would one day break free of the Zone.
-A sunny, transcendent, mystic and love filled day that would affirm that he had indeed liberated the world from the Zone, sympathized with Lynch and triumphed over Bigelow and all of the other Anglophone film artists to stand revealed as the Franco-American Daulphin.
+Implying that Besson was either roasting or supporting me with a truly fantastic and spatio-temporal navigating film that reaffirmed his commitment to CGI enhanced film art and his belief that it would one day allow audiences, film art, film artists and the Temple Theatre to break free of the Zone.

 Christin, Pierre and Jean-Claude Mezieres.
-Valerian: the complete collection-
+Valerian : the complete collection-volume 1.
+Canterbury, UK : Cinebook, 2017.